 Increasing Term – This is slightly more common and provides cover that increases with time along with the cost premium.
-Usually this is in line with inflation and should your policy last longer than 15 years then it’s definitely advisable or your pay out may not be worth anything when your family receive it.
-Alternatively, like the decreasing term you may wish for it to increase as does your liability – for example as you get older and so at greater risk of falling ill.
+Usually, this is in line with inflation and should your policy last longer than 15 years then it’s definitely advisable or your payout may not be worth anything when your family receives it.
+Alternatively, like the decreasing term you may wish for it to increase as does your liability – for example as you get older and so at the greater risk of falling ill.

-Renewable Term – This is simply a term life insurance plan but with an-inbuilt renewal option.
-Whereas if you were renewing your life insurance by taking out a new term insurance plan you’d have to under go a new health check etc. to enable the company to work out whether your premium should change; with a renewable term life insurance plan you can renew it it automatically with no need for a reassessment.
-This is quite important if you want to make sure that your term is truly fixed term – otherwise you can find that companies might use a tempting low premium for your first five years to encourage you to sign up only to then increase the price suddenly when you need to renew.
-If you don’t have renewable term insurance, this might mean that you end up paying a large amount of money
+Renewable Term – This is simply a term life insurance plan but with a built-in renewal option.
+Whereas if you were renewing your life insurance by taking out a new term insurance plan you’d have to undergo a new health check etc. to enable the company to work out whether your premium should change; with a renewable term life insurance plan you can renew it automatically with no need for a reassessment.
+This is quite important if you want to make sure that your term is truly fixed term – otherwise, you can find that companies might use a tempting low premium for your first five years to encourage you to sign up only to then increase the price suddenly when you need to renew.
+If you don’t have renewable term insurance, this might mean that you end up paying a large amount of money.

 Convertible Term – This allows a holder with term life insurance to exchange their cover for a whole of life plan or an endowment policy as their circumstances change and again does not require another assessment.